MemoAct: Atkinson–Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation

 ACT

-Dual-Arm Interleaved Transfer and Return (DA-ITR) at 2x Speed
+Interleaved Transfer and Return (ITR) at 2x Speed

 MemoAct (ours)